jemmy512/book-notes/Linux/dpdk.md

 ![](../Images/dpdk/11.2-sr-iov.png)

+**SR-IOV** is widely used by the PCIe device, which can be partitioned, and it can support up to 256 virtual functions.
+This can share NIC among VMs.
+SR-IOV defines the PF and VF concepts:
 * **PF** (physical function): a PCIe function with SR-IOV extended capability.
 It is responsible for configuring the device.
 In theory, a device can support multiple PFs.
 Today, most NICs only support one PF, and PF cannot be dynamically created and destroyed in the system.
-* **VF** (virtual function): a “lightweight” function and a virtual instance of partial device resource but necessary for basic function.
+* **VF** (virtual function): a "lightweight" function and a virtual instance of partial device resource but necessary for basic function.
 VF can be created and destroyed by PF.
 Each VF has its own independent PCI configuration space, send and receive queues, interrupts, and other resources.
 The hypervisor can assign one or more VFs to a VM.
 Similarly, one or more VFs can be assigned to the container instance

 # 12 virtio
 Virtio is an abstraction for paravirtualized device interface.
 It is designed for providing hardware-independent, vendor-neutral support for the live migration of tenant workload.